-The EPA must be clear that the final standards must be enforceable not just by EPA, but by citizens, including by nonprofits and non-governmental organizations as well as governments.
-To protect our members and patients, many of our organizations have had historically significant roles in ensuring that the Clean Air Act is defended and enforced.
+The EPA must be clear that the final standards must be enforceable not just by EPA, but by citizens, including by nonprofits and non-governmental organizations, as well as governments.
+To protect lung health, the American Lung Association has historically led legal actions to ensure that the Clean Air Act is defended and enforced.
 We support ensuring in the language that these measures are enforceable.